dovvnloading/Tree-Graph-MindMap/README.md

     ```
     *(Note: You may need to use `python3` depending on your system's configuration.)*

-## 🧠 Using the AI Enhancement
+## Using the AI Enhancement

-This is the standout feature of the application.
+The AI enhancement feature restructures raw text into a hierarchical format.

-1. Paste any block of unstructured text into the Markdown editor.
+1. Paste unstructured text into the Markdown editor panel.
 For example:

-    > *Our company project, Phoenix, is running behind.
+    > Our company project, Phoenix, is running behind.
 The UI/UX team is blocked because the backend APIs are not ready.
 Specifically, the authentication endpoint is down, and the user profile service is returning 500 errors.
-On the frontend side, the component library needs to be updated to version 3.1, which is a breaking change.*
+On the frontend side, the component library needs to be updated to version 3.1, which is a breaking change.

-2. Click the **"Enhance with AI"** button (or press `Ctrl+E`).
+2. Click the **"Enhance with AI"** button or press `Ctrl+E`.

-3. The application will process the text and replace it with a structured Markdown document.
-The mind map will automatically render this new structure.
+3. The AI will process the input and replace it with a structured Markdown document, which is then rendered as a mind map.

     ```markdown
     # Project Phoenix Status